-Due to the success of the program and to allow our customer to begin their long-term plan of building their own capabilities in the United States, this customer advised us that they wished to internalize selected commercialization activities as of October 1, 2012 and at the same time, extend other activities 6 months past the original December 31, 2013 contract expiration date to June 30, 2014.
-The modified and extended contract resulted in an estimated 10% to 15% net overall reduction of the original \$55 million contract; however, the contract is no longer terminable by the customer without cause.
-We anticipate the contract will terminate on the June 30, 2014 contract expiration date.
-During the quarter ended March 31, 2014, this one customer accounted for all of the revenue in our PC Services segment.
+Due to the success of the program and to allow our customer to begin their long-term plan of building their own capabilities in the United States, this customer advised us that they wished to internalize selected commercialization activities as of October 1, 2012 and at the same time, extend other activities six months past the original December 31, 2013 contract expiration date to June 30, 2014.
+As anticipated, the contract terminated on its June 30, 2014 contract expiration date.
+During the quarter ended June 30, 2014, this one customer accounted for all of the revenue in our PC Services segment.

 We entered into two separate collaboration agreements to commercialize molecular diagnostic tests in 2013.
-Under the terms of our October 2013 strategic collaboration agreement with Transgenomic, we will be responsible for all U.S.-based marketing and promotion of CardioPredictTM.
-We will bear the cost of our expenses only and will split profit on a formula basis.
-In addition, we may provide Transgenomic with funding support of up to \$3.0 million principally to finance working capital requirements for the product.
-Under the terms of our August 2013 collaboration agreement with a privately held, emerging molecular diagnostics company (the Diagnostics Company), if we enter into the second phase of collaboration arrangement, we will be responsible for the full commercialization of their molecular diagnostic tests.
-The Diagnostics Company does not have experience in, or a history of, successfully commercializing diagnostic products.
+Under the terms of our October 2013 strategic collaboration agreement with Transgenomic, we were responsible for all U.S.-based marketing and promotion of CardioPredictTM.
+Prior to determining not to enter the second phase of the collaboration agreement with Transgenomic and notifying Transgenomic of our decision to terminate the collaboration agreement effective June 30, 2014, we bore the cost of our expenses only.
+For the three- and six-month period ended June 30, 2014, the Company incurred \$0.2 million and \$0.4 million of costs related to this agreement.

+Under the terms of our August 2013 collaboration agreement with a privately held molecular diagnostics company (the Diagnostics Company), if we enter into the second phase of collaboration arrangement, we will be responsible for the full commercialization of their molecular diagnostic tests.
 Under the terms of the collaboration agreement, we paid an initial fee of \$1.5 million and have the ability to enter the second phase of the collaboration agreement in the form of a call option to purchase the outstanding common stock of the Diagnostics Company.
 The option price is dependent on the achievement of certain milestones during the collaboration period (the period up to the exercise of the purchase option or termination of the collaboration agreement) and could be up to \$6 million if all milestones are achieved at their maximum levels.
 We can terminate the collaboration agreement if all milestones are not achieved by August 2014 and would receive a \$1.0 million termination fee.
 If all milestones are achieved by August 2014 and we have not exercised our option, the Diagnostics Company can require us to exercise the option to purchase the outstanding stock of the Diagnostics Company or terminate the collaboration agreement and pay us a termination fee of approximately \$2.0 million.
 If we purchase the Diagnostics Company, in addition to the option price based on the achievement of milestones, beginning in 2015, we would pay a royalty of 7% on annual net revenue up to \$50 million with escalating royalty percentages for higher annual net revenue capped at 11% for annual net revenue in excess of \$100 million.